-It is noteworthy that there have been studies to suggest that viral myocarditis has a higher predominance of involving the lateral wall [25,27].
-Our patient was tested negative for SARS-CoV-2 on admission and denied any prior exposure.
-However, it remains unclear to us if this similar fibrosis pattern seen following the vaccine administration is coincidental or related to mRNA vaccine technology.
-It is also of note that at the time of first CMR scan, the patient was symptom free and there was no concurrent myocardial edema on T2 weighted imaging or abnormalities on T1 or T2 mapping, respectively, at the time if his first scan.
+It is noteworthy that viral myocarditis and recent studies with covid-vaccine related myocarditis, compared with covid-19 myocarditis, has been shown to have a higher predominance of involving the lateral wall [25-27,28].
+It remains unclear to us if such a similar location of fibrosis pattern in our patient following the vaccine administration is coincidental or ultimately related to mRNA vaccine technology.
+It is also of note that at the time of first CMR scan, the patient was symptom free and there was no concurrent myocardial edema on T2 weighted imaging or abnormalities on T1 or T2 mapping, respectively.
 Due to the normal T1 and T2 weighted images, as well as T1 and T2 mapping, we suspected that his myocarditis was subacute or resolving at the time of his first scan.
-We, hence, recommended close follow-up, Holter monitoring for arrhythmias and limitation of intense aerobic activities until further resolution of his fibrosis was demonstrated.
-We chose to repeat CMR scan in 3 months, however, this strategy was also not well defined in current guidelines and was at the provider discretion (similar to heavy aerobic exercise limitation).
-To our surprise, his repeat CMR showed persistent though resolving fibrosis despite remaining symptom free with the normalization of all cardiac and inflammatory biomarkers.
-To the best of our knowledge, this is the only CMR based report that has documented the lengthy timing of resolving fibrosis in the setting of covid-19 vaccine related myocarditis.
+We, hence, recommended close follow-up, holter monitoring for arrhythmias and limitation of intense aerobic activities until further resolution of his fibrosis was demonstrated.
+We chose to repeat CMR scan in 3 months, however, this strategy was also not well defined in current guidelines and was at the provider discretion (along with the recommendations for aerobic exercise limitation).
+To our surprise, his repeat CMR 5 months and 1 year showed persistent fibrosis despite remaining symptom free with the normalization of all cardiac and inflammatory biomarkers.
+To the best of our knowledge, this is the only CMR based report that has documented the prolonged time course of 1 year of myocardial fibrosis in the setting of covid-19 vaccine related myocarditis.
 Overall, it correlates with a benign clinical course and sheds information on an insidious and slow resolution of myocardial fibrosis that may persist and lag in the time after improvement of symptoms and other biomarkers.
 Further and larger studies are suggested.